ScooloV/bbpedia/docs/death_zone/new_inducements.md

 If two coaches are drafting teams for exhibition play between themselves, they should take a few minutes to

-discuss Inducements firrst.
+discuss Inducements first.
 It is important to decide if there are any Inducements they feel should be included or any they would prefer to leave out.

 0-1 WAAAGH!
 DRUMMER
-50,000 G0LD PIECES, AVAILABLE T0 ANY TEAM WITH THE 'BADLANDS BRAWL' SPECIAL RULE
+50,000 GOLD PIECES, AVAILABLE TO ANY TEAM WITH THE 'BADLANDS BRAWL' SPECIAL RULE
 *Orcs live to figght, and a long tradition is that they have* *marched to battle to the sound of a menacing drumbeat.* *This not only keeps the